cryptoCoder0302/React_Engineer/README.md

 The `menuRenderer` property can be used to override the default drop-down list of options.
 This should be done when the list is large (hundreds or thousands of items) for faster rendering.
+Windowing libraries like [`react-virtualized`](https://github.com/bvaughn/react-virtualized) can then be used to more efficiently render the drop-down menu like so.
+The easiest way to do this is with the [`react-virtualized-select`](https://github.com/bvaughn/react-virtualized-select/) HOC.
+This component decorates a `Select` and uses the react-virtualized `VirtualScroll` component to render options.
+Demo and documentation for this component are available [here](https://bvaughn.github.io/react-virtualized-select/).

+You can also specify your own custom renderer.
 The custom `menuRenderer` property accepts the following named parameters:

 | Parameter | Type | Description |